MatheusPaternez/course-hub-react-app/README.md

 # Course-Hub

-This is a course-hub project made by React.
+This is a course-hub project made with React.
-It has Course-search, Course-Enroll, Course-management.
+It has a functional login, a Home Page, a Course-search page, Course-Enroll page and Course-management for teachers and admin users.

 ## Features

+- Login
+A complete functional login function, that allows different users with different roles access this course hub and watch courses, manage courses (if you are a teacher or a admin), etc.
 - Home
-Display course, sample images, login
+Display course, sample images and a login option.
 - Course Search
-Searching courses, filtering by side menu, and navigate to Course Detail.
+Searching courses, filtering by side menu and navigate to Course Detail.
 - Dashboards
 Display student-dashboard, teacher-dashboard, admin-dashboard by the login info
 - Course administration